 Recent Accomplishments Include:

-As of November 2024, the ACT LinkedIn account had an increase in followers by approximately 20% from the previous year.
-In 2024, the Social Media Subcommittee initiated top performing posts on International Journal of Toxicology article spotlights and FDA guidance updates, as well as real-time posting of content at sister society meetings and the ACT Annual Meeting.
+As of November 2025, the ACT LinkedIn account had an increase in followers by approximately 21% from the previous year.
+In 2025, the Social Media Subcommittee curated top-performing posts on practice toxicology exam questions, highlighted ACT awardees and Annual Meeting speakers, featured International Journal of Toxicology article spotlights and FDA guidance updates, and provided real-time content from sister society meetings and the ACT Annual Meeting.

 Committee Roster